kf03w5t5741l/brokkenpiloot/README.md

 the patch on and off without relaunching the target binary.

-This is a very naive approach to hotpatching and may well, I think, result in race conditions with multi-threaded processes?
+This is a very naive approach to hotpatching and may well, I think, result in race conditions?
 Either way, consider this a just-for-fun project.

 ## History